Exploiting HP OpenView NNM - B.07.53

 - First, we need to get hold of the

-) - Then we need to perform
+program countervalue into some register (i.e.EAX) - Then we need to perform

-operation on that register with somesafe
+ADDoperation on that register with somesafecharacter/value. - Then

 Thought Process